oxymore-tech/liane/back/README.md

 Then, you can use the following commands to manage the database.

-#### Lauch and stop databases
+#### Launch and stop databases

-In order to lauch and init the databases Mongo and Redis, you can use the command :
+In order to launch and init the databases Mongo and Redis, you can use the command :

 ```bash
 ./liane init